 - 1. The Principal or his/her designated representative shall conduct an investigation into the charges and shall obtain a written and signed statement from any witness immediately after the incident. - 2.
 The Principal or his/her designated representative shall hear and consider the student's defense and/or explanation of his/her conduct before making any decision and if removal is appropriate, shall explain to the student the reasons for recommending removal from the school. - 3.
-A written notice of the recommendation for a Disciplinary Hearing, including a detailed report of alternative measures taken prior to the recommendation, shall be sent by mail to the

-- parent/guardian as well as an attempt to contact the parent/guardian via telephone.
+A written notice of the recommendation for a Disciplinary Hearing, including a detailed report of alternative measures taken prior to the recommendation, shall be sent by mail to the parent/guardian as well as an attempt to contact the parent/guardian via telephone.
 A written copy of the notice and report shall be sent to the Superintendent and the appropriate Grade Level Director.
-The requested length of removal of the student from the regular school program shall be included in the written notice and shall not exceed the remainder of the current school year and one (1) additional year. - 4.
-A Disciplinary Hearing Committee consisting of a minimum of four (4) of the following: the Director of Elementary Education, the Director of Middle School Education, the Director of High School Education (in the absence of the Director, a district grade level representative may be present for the previous three), the Director of Workforce Education, the Assistant Superintendent of Curriculum and Instruction, the Director of Continuous Improvement, a representative of Student Services, and a representative of the district's Exceptional Student Education staff will review each recommendation in a due process hearing, and the student has the right to: - appear with counsel; - confront and cross-examine; - o be heard by an impartial tribunal; - receive a CD of the proceedings; - o appeal. - 5.
+The requested length of removal of the student from the regular school program shall

+- be included in the written notice and shall not exceed the remainder of the current school year and one (1) additional year. - 4.
+A Disciplinary Hearing Committee consisting of a minimum of four (4) of the following: the Director of Elementary Education, the Director of Middle School Education, the Director of High School Education (in the absence of the Director, a district grade level representative may be present for the previous three), the Director of Workforce Education, the Assistant Superintendent of Curriculum and Instruction, the Director of Continuous Improvement, a representative of Student Services, and a representative of the district's Exceptional Student Education staff will review each recommendation in a due process hearing, and the student has the right to: - a.
+Appear with counsel; - b.
+Confront and cross-examine; - c.
+Be heard by an impartial tribunal; - d.
+Receive a CD of the proceedings; - e.
+Appeal. - 5.
 The Disciplinary Hearing Committee will hear all pertinent information relating to the recommendation for the student's removal from school.
 The committee may then make a recommendation to the Superintendent for the expulsion of the student or a recommendation for an alternative placement.
 Any member of the committee who has participated in the investigation shall abstain from voting on the recommendation but may otherwise participate in the hearing. - 6.
-If the Disciplinary Hearing Committee's recommendation is for alternative placement or expulsion with continuing educational services, the Superintendent will notify the parent/ guardian by mail for continued education services in an alternative program.
+If the Disciplinary Hearing Committee's recommendation is for alternative placement or expulsion with continuing educational services, the Superintendent will notify the parent/guardian by mail for continued education services in an alternative program.
 A form will be provided for the parent/guardian and student to accept the educational services offered, indicate other educational services the parent/guardian will provide through home education or non-public school or request the action proceed to a hearing before the School Board. - 7.
 A student who has been given an alternative placement or expulsion with continuing educational services is not allowed on any School Board property without prior permission from the school's administration.
-Violation will be considered trespassing.
-Seniors who are alternatively placed or expelled during the second semester/term of their senior year will not be allowed to participate in graduation activities - 8.
+Violation will be considered trespassing. - 8.
 A student who has been alternately placed must meet the State of Florida "Regular school attendance" definition.
 "Regular school attendance" as defined in s.
 1003.01(13) F.S., is attendance in one of the following: a public school; a parochial, religious or denominational school; a private school; or a home education or private tutoring program, provided the program meets state requirements.